jmd-dk/concept/_sources/tutorial/gadget.rst.txt

 results, but mostly put there to comply with the spirit of Newtonian *N*-body simulations and GADGET-2.
-We note again that the real difference between the *N*-body gauge approach and the back-scaled, synchronous gauge approach is to be found outside basic :math:`\Lambda`\ CDM cosmologies and matter-only simulations, where the Newtonian approximations used for the back-scaling break down.
+We note again that the real difference between the *N*-body gauge approach and the back-scaled, synchronous gauge approach is to be found outside basic ΛCDM cosmologies and matter-only simulations, where the Newtonian approximations used for the back-scaling break down.